gracelang/language/spec.md

 **Example**

-To illustrates the limitations of variant types, suppose
+To illustrate the limitations of variant types, suppose

     type S = {m: A -> B, n: C -> D}
     type T = {m: A -> B, k: E -> F}